Aegina Retreats

 This is an online version of Fluid Creativity Through Painting workshop on the creative process through painting and beyond.

-This workshop is not about technique it explores the creative process through the lens of painting, as well as how to tune in to the process, how to get to the flowing state.
+This workshop is not about technique.
+Rather, it explores the creative process through the lens of painting, how to tune into the process, how to get to the flowing state.
 While the focus is on visual art, the principles we explore apply to all creative practices.

 Together, we’ll enter a kind of alternative reality shaped by the nature of water.
 We’ll use it as a metaphor and a guide to understand how creativity works, how we relate to our tools and how we engage with the world around us.